sSeewald/nCoreExampleProject/README.md

 > Step 2: Install vendor files including the nCore framework

-Go into the project directory and download the latest [composer](https://getcomposer.org).
+Go into the project directory and download the latest version of [composer](https://getcomposer.org).

 ```bash
 cd [directory]